|Control||Stiffness, Joint, Locomotion, Cartesian, Whole body.|

 ALMotion runs at 50Hz (cycle of 20ms).

-In ALMotion , every time you call a public method to request a motion, a “motion task” is created to handle the job.
+In ALMotion, every time you call an API to request a motion, a “motion task” is created to handle the job.
 See Motion task to learn how to manage these tasks.

 Performance and Limitations ¶